ryandvmartin/blog/content/home/about.md

 # Biography {#bio}

 Ryan Martin is a PhD student at the University of Alberta studying Geostatistics for uncertainty characterizations in natural systems.
 Following his MSc he worked as an exploration geologist in northern Ontario at a syenite-hosted gold deposit.
-He has keen interest in geochemistry, mineral chemistry, clustering, spatial clustering, locally varying anisotropy and other non-stationary geostatistical topics.
+He has keen interest in geochemistry, mineral chemistry, spatial clustering, implicit modeling, locally varying anisotropy and other non-stationary geostatistical topics.

 Ryan is a self-taught programmer who enjoys the `art` of Fortran.
-He excels at creating mildly inefficient research code that accomplishes a variety of tasks.
-Of special interest, Ryan enjoys compiling and testing various libraries; sparse solvers, binary storage, parallel computing, etc, developing python code for [pygeostat](ccgalberta.com/pygeostat), writing research papers, geeking out over computers and components and [CS:GO](http://blog.counter-strike.net/).
+He excels at creating *mildly* inefficient research code that accomplishes a variety of tasks.
+Of special interest, Ryan enjoys compiling and testing various numerical libraries; sparse solvers, binary storage, parallel computing, etc, developing python code for [pygeostat](ccgalberta.com/pygeostat), writing research papers, geeking out over computers and components and [CS:GO](http://blog.counter-strike.net/).